“Smart B&B with sparkling pool in colourful grounds, on the edge of gorgeous Calvi”

 - Delicious dinners on request; perhaps langoustine soufflé, lamb tagine, then a chocolate fondant

-- Prices soar in summer, but the same can be said of most hotels on the island
+- Prices soar in summer, but the same can be said of most hotels here

-- The 2 smallest rooms are really quite small and have private rather than ensuite bathrooms, one step across the corridor; go for the bigger rooms, which are much lovelier
+- The Charme and Standard rooms are really quite small and have private rather than ensuite bathrooms, one step across the corridor

 - You’re on the outskirts of town; it's 1.5km into the centre of Calvi or to the beach, so quite a stroll

 - The wind can blow and when it does, it usually lasts all day

 - Lunch is only served in mid, high and peak season, and by prior arrangement only

 Best time to go

 - Open all year

 - Heated Pool